maobowen/PixelPlusPlus/README.md

 # Pixel++

 Pixel++ is a programming language for efficient manipulation of images coded in OCaml.
-This is a document intended for the compilation and execution instructions.
+This is a documentation intended for the compilation and execution instructions.

+This is a class project for COMS W4115 Programming Languages and Translators, Spring 2018 at Columbia University.

+## Group Members

+- Jiayang Li	jl4305@columbia.edu
+- Yilan He	yh2961@columbia.edu
+- Bowen Mao	bm2734@columbia.edu
+- Nana Pang	np2630@columbia.edu
+- Yunxuan Sun	ys3065@columbia.edu

+## Scanner and Parser

-## Makefile
+### Makefile

 Makefile is provided.
-By typing "make" in the terminal, the following commands will be executed automatically to produce the top level executable:
+By typing `make` in the terminal, the following commands will be executed automatically to produce the top-level executable:

 	rm -f *.o
 	ocamlbuild top.native

-If you wish to build it again, use "make clean" before "make" to clean intermediate and executable files, which is equivalent to the following commands:
+If you wish to build it again, use `make clean` before `make` to clean intermediate and executable files, which is equivalent to the following commands:

 	ocamlbuild -clean
 	rm -rf top scanner.ml parser.ml parser.mli
 	rm -rf *.cmx *.cmi *.cmo *.cmx *.o *.s *.ll *.out *.exe

-## Compilation & Execution
+### Compilation and Execution

-You can compile and execute the codes using our provided Makefile.
+You can compile and execute the codes using our Makefile.
 Detailed procedure is listed as below:

 1. Produce the top level executable with the following command: